 Winter walking is not as easy as it looks.
 However, you don’t have to feel nervous walking out in the cold again with these helpful winter walking tips.
 Go ahead and take a walk in a winter wonderland!

-Do you like walking around when there’s snow?
-I don’t.
-It’s slippery and pretty much just unpredictable.
-But we have to consider the reality, there are times when you still have to go out, regardless of the pavement being covered by snow or not.
 Being a homesteader, you have to be prepared for anything and know how to handle winter walking a.k.a. difficult situations.
-Check out the very impressive infographic below from goDCgo and remember, you’re not alone in this, we’re in it together.
+Remember, you’re not alone in this, we’re in it together.

 When planning your route.
 Walk where trees offer some shelter from the wind.
 In nasty weather, try a shopping mall, where you can walk—and window shop—without abandoning your walking regimen.